Pan-seared tilapia with a sweet and spicy rub delivers flaky, tender, perfectly seasoned tilapia in less than 15

 Tilapia is such a thin fish, that by the time a good sear is achieved on both sides of your fish fillet, it should be cooked perfectly.
 You know it is fully cooked when it flakes easily with a fork and the center of the fish filet is translucent.

-It is never a good idea to try to pan fry anything frozen.
-One, you won’t be able to achieve a golden crust on the tilapia (or whatever you are cooking) and the seasoning will not adhere well to frozen meat.
-Secondly, you can easily burn yourself if you place a piece of frozen meat into hot oil, as immediately frozen crystals will begin to defrost and cause the oil to splatter up at you.
+It is never a good idea to try to pan-fry anything frozen.
+One, you won't be able to achieve a golden crust on the tilapia (or whatever you are cooking) and the seasoning will not adhere well to frozen meat.
+Secondly, you can easily burn yourself if you place a piece of frozen meat into the hot oil, as immediately frozen crystals will begin to defrost and cause the oil to splatter up at you.

-Tilapia is incredibly easy to defrost.
-Simply, put the frozen fillets in a freezer safe bag (BJ’s Wellsley Farms Tilapia is already individually sealed) and submerge the fillets into a bowl of cold water and leave out on the counter for about 20-25 minutes.
+Fortunately, frozen tilapia defrosts very quickly.
+Simply, place the frozen fillets in a freezer-safe bag and submerge the bag into a bowl of cold water and leave out on the counter for about 20-25 minutes.
 Alternatively, you can defrost the frozen tilapia overnight in the fridge.